-La Sportiva Helios 2.0Review Facts
+La Sportiva Helios 2.0 Reviewed for Quality

-The outsole is made up of FriXion AT material which is a grippy component meant to handle varied terrain.
+The outsole is made up of FriXion AT material which is a grippy component meant to handle various terrains.
 The shoe does grip surfaces well but isn't great when used on surfaces with loose rocks or gravel.
 Okay, but the shoe looks like it has some pretty aggressive lugs!
 Are they just for show?
-Actually, that wavy-looking construction is the shoe's VA Wave technology.
+That wavy-looking construction is the shoe's VA Wave technology.

 It enhances flexibility and improves the shoe's overall responsiveness.
-If you take a look underfoot, the outsole's lugs aren't actually that deep.
+If you take a look underfoot, the outsole's lugs aren't that deep.
 It's a bit of an optical illusion.

 Overlays have been added to the Helios 2.0 to prevent tearing that was occurring in the previous version.
 It solves the upper's durability problem but it also negatively affects the shoe's breathability.